Chipotle closed due to commercial kitchen fire

 KINGMAN – Chipotle Restaurant, 3455 Stockton Hill Road, had a commercial kitchen fire Sunday.
-Responding units reported nothing showing in the area and in route fire crews were informed all employees had exited the structure.
+Responding units reported nothing showing in the area and en route fire crews were informed all employees had exited the structure.

 Upon arrival fire personal found a kitchen fire had engaged the hood suppression system and heavy extinguishment residue covered the kitchen area.
 Further investigation led to crews finding a small area smoldering under the main griddles.

-A Kingman Fire Department Investigator was called to the scene.
-Initial findings after interviewing employees, is that a small gas leak may have been present and when the employees lit the equipment and the area caught fire.
+A Kingman Fire Department investigator was called to the scene.
+Initial findings after interviewing employees is that a small gas leak may have been present, and when the employees lit the equipment and the area caught fire.

-The restaurant will remain closed until cleaning and repairs are completed; Mohave County Environmental Health and Kingman Fire Investigators hope to give the business a clean bill of health early tomorrow.
+The restaurant will remain closed until cleaning and repairs are completed.
+Mohave County Environmental Health and Kingman Fire investigators hope to give the business a clean bill of health early Monday.

 Units R215, E221, L234, E241, Battalion 2, were dispatched to the scene.